 - Heating Your House When There Is No One Home: Unlike air conditioning, which is more energy-efficient to run when you are out for the day, heating is not something you want to waste your money on while you are away.
 To decrease your energy bills without sacrificing your comfort, install a programmable or smart thermostat, so your system will turn on and start heating your home shortly before you get back.
 And speaking of thermostats…

-- Turning Up Your Thermostat When Winter Weather Rolls In: A lot of people naturally assume that their thermostat should be set to a lower temperature during the warm months of summer and to a higher temperature during the chilly months of winter.
-And yet the opposite is actually true.
+- Turning Up Your Thermostat When Winter Weather Rolls In A lot of people naturally assume that their thermostat should be set to a lower temperature during the warm months of summer and a higher temperature during the chilly months of winter.
+And yet the opposite is true.
 To offset HVAC costs and achieve more balanced temperatures throughout your house, you should keep your thermostat higher in the summer (somewhere around 78 degrees) and lower in the winter (somewhere in the 68-degree range.)
 Trust us, cranking your thermostat up during winter will have virtually no effect on your home’s temperature, though it is likely to increase your utility bills.
-Again, installing a smart thermostat is a good way around this issue, as this technology can actually help determine the ideal home temperature for you.
+Again, installing a smart thermostat is a good way around this issue, as this technology can help determine the ideal home temperature for you.

 - Keeping Your Windows Unlocked: You probably already shut your windows during the wintertime, but to truly seal in temperatures and prevent air loss, you should lock them, too.
 Every year, homeowners waste a ton of their HVAC system’s cooling power through cracks and holes throughout their property.
 In addition to weather-stripping and caulking, simply locking your windows goes a long way in preventing warm air from leaving your home and cool air from entering it, thus forcing your system to work a lot harder and driving up your energy costs.